Sign in or create a free account to get FREE SHIPPING and DISCOUNTS

 Harvard University

 Adrian Vermeule is the Ralph S. Tyler, Jr. Professor of Constitutional Law at Harvard Law School, where he teaches Administrative Law, Legislation, Constitutional Law, and National Security Law.
 Vermeule was on the faculty of the University of Chicago Law School from 1998 to 2005.
 There, he was twice awarded the Graduating Students’ Award for Teaching Excellence.
-Before entering the academy, he served as a clerk to Supreme Court Associate Justice Antonin Scalia and to& Judge David Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit.
+Before entering the academy, he served as a clerk to Supreme Court Associate Justice Antonin Scalia and to Judge David Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit.
 Professor Vermeule's writings focus on institutional theory.
 He is the author or co-author of ten books, including most recently Common Good Constitutionalism (Polity 2022), Law and Leviathan: Redeeming the Administrative State (Harvard 2020) (with Cass Sunstein), Law’s Abnegation: From Law’s Empire to the Administrative State (Harvard 2016), The Constitution of Risk (Cambridge 2014), and The System of the Constitution (Oxford 2012).
-Professor Vermeule is a member of the Council of the Administrative Conference of the United States.
+Professor Vermeule is a member of the Council of the Administrative Conference of the United States."

 Michael Herz